Tuition and Fees

 Student Services Fee

-Graduate students are assessed a $52.87 fee per credit per term.
-Year 1, Year 2, and Year 3 M.D. students are assessed $25.31 fee per credit.
-Years 4 M.D. students are assessed a $24.00 fee per credit.
+Graduate and professional students (other than M.D. students) are assessed a $54.56 fee per credit per term.
 The Student Services Fee is used primarily to maintain, upgrade and replace student computing and technology resources on campus.
 A small portion is also used to fund student activities on campus, and to enhance programs directed toward improving on-campus activities, including athletics.

 Doctoral Candidate Maintenance Fee